It’s never too early to give children a crash course in finance.

 The dreaded “e” word?
 Yuck!

-It’s natural for kids to resist education, but we’re going to need to get down to brass tacks and give them a solid foundation to build these healthy habits.
+It’s natural for kids to resist education, but we’re going to need to get down to brass tacks and give them a solid foundation to build these healthy financial habits.

 It’s tempting to want to push our kids with adages like, “You need to save money for a rainy day,” or “Investing will help you have a more secure future.”

 These kinds of comments will make you sound like an annoying parent.
 The truth is, like everyone else, your kids want to understand WHY it is essential to save their money, even if they give you the occasional eye roll.

 - Why are good financial habits important to them?